Aura Interior Paint: Our Experience & Review

 Quick Dry Time

 Some painters complain about the lack of open time, meaning the paint dries too fast.
 In our experience, the quick dry time deems no adverse effects.
-In fact, we find quick drying advantageous in that it increases productivity and gets the space back in order quicker.
+In fact, we find quick drying advantageous because it increases productivity and quickly gets the space back in order.

 Simple clean-up requires only soap and water.
-When it comes to applications and clean-up, Aura offers the ease of use that we have seen by no other brand, and that’s no hyperbole.
+Regarding applications and clean-up, Aura offers the ease of use that we have seen by no other brand, and that’s no hyperbole.

 Here is a short list of additional features.